petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 * **Q: I've uploaded my own RHEL or SLES image from on-premises (via Azure Migrate, Azure Site Recovery, or otherwise) to Azure.
 Do I need to do anything to benefit from Azure Hybrid Benefit?**

   * A: No, you don't.
 RHEL or SLES images that you upload are already considered BYOS, and you're charged only for Azure infrastructure costs.
-You're responsible for RHEL subscription costs, just as you are for your on-premises environments.
+You're responsible for RHEL or SLES subscription costs, just as you are for your on-premises environments.

 * **Q: Can I use Azure Hybrid Benefit for PAYG VMs for Azure Marketplace RHEL and SLES SAP images?**